cuffery/ds_interview_prep/Product_Sense.md

 she wasn’t aware of.

 ## Case Questions

-Interviewers are looking for candidates who will do the following:
+Pretty similar to consulting interviews; interviewers are looking for candidates who will do the following:
 - **Structure a problem:** Even seemingly open-ended questions can, and should be, broken down into components.
 Your market can be segmented and your strategy can be divided.
 Find a way to tackle a problem in a structured way.
 - **Show strong instincts:** We rarely have all the data we’d like, and we don’t know what the future will hold.
 A good PM should be able to make good business decisions, even in the